-Sens.
 Loeffler and Perdue try to steer around Republican infighting as Georgia runoff races draw to a close

 On Friday, Trump tweeted that the Georgia runoffs are “both illegal and invalid” and would not be legitimate because of one of the state’s legal settlements.
 He said he would still rally for the Republican candidates, with his trip to the state scheduled for Monday in Dalton.
 He also told Georgians to “get ready to vote on Tuesday.”

-But his consistent claims mean that Republican voters continue to hear a contradictory message from their party: vote in large numbers in a system that the GOP’s most popular politician says is riddled with fraud.
+But his consistent claims mean that Republican voters continue to hear a contradictory message from their party: Vote in large numbers in a system that the GOP’s most popular politician says is riddled with fraud.

-On Saturday, a growing coalition of Republican senators announced plans to block formal certification of Biden’s victory and called for an emergency 10-day-audit to investigate Trump’s unfounded claims.
+On Saturday, a growing coalition of Republican senators announced plans to block the formal certification of Biden’s victory and called for an emergency 10-day audit to investigate Trump’s unfounded claims.
 Trump tweeted afterward that there would be “plenty more to come.”
 Like previous attempts to overturn the election results, the bid will probably fail.
-But the controversy will command attention at a time when Republicans want GOP Georgians to be hear one unified message: vote.
+But the controversy will command attention at a time when Republicans want GOP Georgians to be hear one unified message: Vote.

-Also Saturday, Trump raised the topic of the runoffs in his phone call with Raffensperger, in which he pressed the secretary of state to change the outcome of the presidential race, according to a recording of the conversation obtained by The Washington Post.
+Also Saturday, Trump raised the topic of the runoffs in a phone call with Raffensperger, in which he pressed the secretary of state to change the outcome of the presidential race, according to a recording of the conversation obtained by The Washington Post.

 "You have a big election coming up and because of what you've done to the president — you know, the people of Georgia know that this was a scam," Trump said.
 "Because of what you've done to the president, a lot of people aren't going out to vote, and a lot of Republicans are going to vote negative, because they hate what you did to the president."